reallongnguyen/nestjs-vibe-coding/docs/technical/notification/notification-system-design.md

 2. Implement idempotent processing
 3. Add retry mechanism with exponential backoff
 4. Implement dead letter queue for failed events
+5. Use batch processing for high-volume notifications

 ### 6.2 Notification Grouping

 1. Group similar notifications within 5-minute window
 2. Update existing notifications instead of creating new ones
 3. Implement smart text generation for grouped notifications
+4. Use Redis for temporary storage of grouping data

 ### 6.3 Performance Optimization

-1. Use Redis for temporary event storage
+1. Use Redis for notification caching with configurable TTL
 2. Implement batch processing for high-volume events
-3. Use materialized views for notification queries
+3. Use optimized database queries with proper indexing
-4. Implement proper database indexing
+4. Implement rate limiting to prevent notification flooding
+5. Use concurrency control for batch processing

 ### 6.4 Error Handling